-Students learn the skills to devise their own performance work, explore texts practically and can choose to work on a range of disciplines including acting, dancing, musical theatre, physical theatre or a range of production roles including costume, set design, lighting, sound and make-up.

-Students will take part in live performances while developing their knowledge of the industry and reviewing professional work
+Students learn the skills to devise their own performance work, explore texts practically and can choose to work on a range of disciplines.
+Students will take part in live performances while developing their knowledge of the industry and reviewing professional work.